IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 **Figure 1:** pH versus hydraulic residence time.

-If enough NaHCO3 were added to the lake to maintain an ANC greater than 50μeq/L for 3 residence times with the stirrer turned off, some of it will dissolve the water while some of it will sink to the bottom due to the greater density of NaHCO3 than water.
+If enough NaHCO3 were added to the lake to maintain an ANC greater than 50μeq/L for 3 residence times with the stirrer turned off, some of it will dissolve in the water while some of it will sink to the bottom due to the greater density of NaHCO3 than water.
 The water in which some of the NaHCO3 dissolved in more dense than the rest of the water and it will also sink.
 Therefore, as the acid is added the pH will be different throughout the lake.
 The pH will be lower at the source of the acid, at the top of the lake, and higher farther away, at the bottom of the lake.
 A second experiment was conducted in Lab 1 where the mass of NaHCO3 was doubled.
 By doubling the ANC added, the pH took a longer time to drop.
 This is because there was a higher buffer capacity, causing the lake to acidify at a slower rate.

-CaCO3 is another carbonate that was tested to see the effect it could have for lake remediation.
-There are some problems that could be encountered if CaCO3 were used to remediate acid rain in a lake.
+CaCO3 is another carbonate that was tested to see the effect it would have for lake remediation.
+There were some problems that were encountered when CaCO3 was used to remediate acid rain in the lake.
 The solubility of the CaCO3 is very low in water.
-Therefore, it might not work to just add in a lot of it at the same time.
-Instead if a steady amount was added during the during of the acid rain, the solubility might not be a problem.
-If all of the CaCO3 is added at the same time, a lot of it will not go into solution but rather settle at the bottom.
+Therefore, it might not work to just add in a lot of CaCO3 at the same time.
+Instead, if a steady amount was added during the during of the acid rain, the solubility might not be a problem.
+If all of the CaCO3 is added at the same time, a lot of it will not go into solution but rather it will settle at the bottom.
 The effect of this is that the ANC will not use the full potential of the CaCO3 added.

-The samples taken in the Lab 1 at five minute intervals were titrated to find the equivalence volume.
+The samples taken in the Lab 1 at five minute intervals were titrated to find the respective equivalence volume.
 Figure 2 displays the pH as a function of the volume of titrant added into the lake at t=0.
 At t=0, the sample is expected to be the most basic solution as NaHCO3 was just added, therefore the equivalent volume would be the largest.
 The equivalent volume is found from the excel file of data from ProCoDA.
 The equivalence point is defined as the point in the titration where titrant volume that has been added equals the “equivalent” volume (Ve).
 The equivalence point is a good way to determine ANC.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/gran_t=0-line.png?raw=true" heights=310 width=927> </p>

 **Figure 2:** Titration curve of the t=0 sample with 0.05 N HCl

 There are 3 notable regions of figure 2.
-As labeled the first region is where bicarbonate ions react with hydrogen ions and form carbonic acid.
+As labeled, the first region is where bicarbonate ions react with hydrogen ions and form carbonic acid.
 There is a steep slope that occurs at the equivalent volume and the third region is where the hydrogen ions contribute directly to the decrease in pH.

 <p align="center"> <img src="https://github.com/barbaraoramah/my-CEE4530/blob/master/images/GranQ2.png?raw=true" heights=310 width=927> </p>